itscarolinesong/itscarolinesong/README.md

 ## 🚀 About Me

-I'm a sophomore studying **Computer Engineering** with a minor in **Nuclear Radiological Engineering** at Georgia Tech.
+I'm a sophomore studying **Biomedical Engineering** at Georgia Tech.
 I'm passionate about creating technology that bridges the gap between complex engineering and real-world humanitarian impact.

 - 🔬 Published researcher: Presented at **IEEE ISBI 2024** in Greece on deep learning for medical imaging
 - 🧠 Currently building **brain-computer interfaces** for accessible cursor control